In the words of Mick Jagger: “Augustine knew temptation. He knew women wine and song, and all the special pleasures of doing something wrong.”

-But in the world of the redeemed, the world of faith where God has saved and re-birthed us, a lot of this embarrassment and coyness comes straight from Augustine.
+But in the church-world a lot of this embarrassment and coyness comes straight from Augustine.
 Sexual pleasure belonged to his unregenerate life – the life he had rejected and repented of.
-The proximity of vulnerability and sin were simply too close in his mind.
+Vulnerability and sin were simply too close in his mind.

-And, what happens to babies when they die?
+And, what happens to newborn babies if they die?
 Do they go to heaven?
 You’re arguing with Augustine if you say they go to heaven.

-Augustine’s theology is at the root of the churches’ traditional teaching of original sin.
-He taught that Adam and Eve’s sin changed their very nature from good to bad, from ideal to fallen; and that this fallen-ness (and remember vulnerability and sin are almost the same thing to Augustine) gets passed on as a congenital disorder.
+Augustine’s theology lies at the root of the churches’ traditional teaching of original sin.
+He taught that Adam and Eve’s sin changed their very nature from good to bad, from ideal to fallen; and that this fallen-ness (and remember vulnerability and sin are almost the same thing to Augustine) gets passed down the generations as a congenital disorder.
 We are born with it.
-It is passed on from one generation to the next at the moment of conception because – so said Augustine – and precisely because the moment of conception was simultaneously a moment of sexual pleasure.
+It is passed on from one generation to the next at the very moment of conception because – so said Augustine – and precisely because the moment of conception was simultaneously a moment of sexual pleasure.
 That’s where it all goes wrong!

 Not only does this spoil any potential enjoyment of pleasure and/or baby making but it consigns babies to damnation through no fault of their own.